-23The original IMF data contain some breaks in the series and inconsistencies, that were corrected by Persson and Tabellini (2003).
+$^{^{23}}$ The original IMF data contain some breaks in the series and inconsistencies, that were corrected by Persson and Tabellini (2003).

-Since many majoritarian countries are former British colonies and colonial history may have an independent effect on political and economic outcomes, we typically control for British colonial origin.
-As the influence of colonial heritage is likely to fade over time, we weigh colonial origin by the time since independence, giving more weight to colonial history in young independent states and no weight at all to colonial rule more than 250 years ago.
+giving more weight to colonial history in young independent states and no weight at all to colonial rule more than 250 years ago.
 The colonial history variable is called UK colony.
 As spending refers to central government, we also use a binary indicator (federalism) for federal political structures.

 The length of the legislature varies across countries (and time): averaging over different lengths in the panel could potentially introduce heteroskedasticity in the error term.
 As mentioned above, however, spending is measured in the last year of the legislature.
 Moreover, we always report standard errors robust to heteroskedasticity.
 One may also speculate that legislature length could affect the the government's planning horizon, and therefore its spending decisions.
-We therefore measure the length of the legislature, in years, and in some regressions we also control for different durations of legislatures across countries and time.24
+We therefore measure the length of the legislature, in years, to control for different durations of legislatures across countries and time.
+In practice, however, this control does not control affect the results so we drop it from the specification.24